How Much iPhone Storage Do You REALLY Need in 2023?

 When it comes to iPhone storage more is usually better because Apple does not allow expandable storage.
 But how much is enough?

 Apple’s iPhone has never supported expandable storage.
-Instead, it offers its phones in a range of storage tiers – from 32GB to 512GB.
+Instead, it offers its phones in a range of storage tiers – from 64GB to 1TB as of 2023.
 The more storage you have, the more the iPhone will cost.
 You need storage, of course, but how much iPhone storage do you ACTUALLY need?

 No one wants to spend more than they need to, so what is the ideal amount of iPhone storage for you?
 As always, this will depend on how you plan on using the phone.
-Most people would be more than fine with 128GB, however, there are cases when people need more – although these are rare.
+Most people would be more than fine with 128GB, however, there are cases when people need more – although these cases aren’t the most common ones.

 In order to understand how much iPhone storage you need, check out the points below.
 I’ve basically listed all of Apple’s current storage options and provided a broad explanation of the kind of user that each variant would be suitable for.
 Most will be fine with 128GB, as noted earlier, but in certain cases, you can get away with less (and save yourself some money in the process).

-- 64GB iPhones – 64GB is an okay amount of storage for “light users”.
+- 64GB iPhones – Apple offers base models of the iPhone SE and iPhone 12 in 64GB.
+64GB is an okay amount of storage for “light users”.
 What do I mean by light users?
 Simple: you run a few, core apps.
 You don’t take too many pictures/videos, and you stream all your music.
 If that sounds like you, 64GB could be fine.

-- 128GB iPhones – I think 128GB is the storage every one should aim for.
+- 128GB iPhones – Apple offers 128GB of storage for all current iPhone lineups it currently sells in 2023, including everything from the iPhone SE to the iPhone 14 Pro Max.
+I think 128GB is the storage everyone should aim for.
 It’s enough for 99.9% of people and you’ll have plenty of room for everything.
 If you don’t use it all, who cares?
 It’s better to have storage and not need it than not have storage and really need it.

-- 256GB iPhones – If you’re a mega shutter-bug, meaning you take A LOT of pictures and store A LOT of content (apps, games, documents, videos) on your phone, then, sure, the 256GB iPhone model is probably worth a look.
+- 256GB iPhones – Apple offers 256GB options for the iPhone 12 to iPhone 14 series.
+If you’re a mega shutter-bug, meaning you take A LOT of pictures and store A LOT of content (apps, games, documents, videos) on your phone, then, sure, the 256GB iPhone model is probably worth a look.
 With this amount of storage, you’ll probably never have to use the cloud or think about backing up old pictures and files.
+Or course, if you take A LOT of videos, then you probably want to go to the next storage tier up…

-Apple used to sell 16GB iPhones, but these are not worth buying, so please DO NOT purchase 16GB iPhones (even if the price looks tantalizingly low).
+Apple used to sell 16GB and 32GB iPhones, but these are not worth buying in 2023, so please DO NOT purchase 16GB or 32GB iPhones (even if the price looks tantalizingly low).
 Apple’s iOS takes up around 8GB of storage.
-Add in a few pictures and applications, and, boom, your storage is full and your iPhone is now unusable.
+Add in a few pictures and applications or videos, and, boom, your storage is full and your iPhone is now unusable.

 Before we get into what iPhone storage option is best for you, let’s first go over what actually takes up storage on your iPhone.
 This is an important thing to keep in mind as well because when you know what takes up the majority of room on your iPhone, you can manage it better, and this is one of the easiest ways to reduce the amount of storage you require.

-Granted, 128GB/256GB iPhones are pricey.
+Granted, 128GB/256GB iPhones aren’t cheap.
 But you can pick them up for far less than you’d imagine if you go the refurbished route (doing this will save you around 40% on average).

 Things That Take Up Most Storage on iPhone